Evil Queen (Disney): Storyline

-The Queen rejoices in her victory, but is soon discovered by the angry Seven Dwarfs, who grab pickaxes and chase her deep into the forest as a great storm begins.
-She climbs up into the mountains, where she gets trapped upon a precipice that overlooks a seemingly bottomless canyon.
-She tries to push down a large boulder to crush the approaching Dwarfs.
-Before she can do so, a lightning bolt strikes between her and the boulder, destroying the precipice and sending the Queen (along with the boulder) down the cliff to her death, screaming while she falls to the jagged rocks below (this scream was later reused in Sleeping Beauty when Maleficent is stabbed in the heart by the Sword of Truth).
-As the Dwarfs look wide-eyed over the cliff's edge, they cannot see her, but the vultures descend into the chasm towards the meal they have been waiting for.
-The Queen's dark reign is over, and her castle is then taken over by the revived Snow White and the Prince who broke the spell.
-(A 1936 pre-release Good Housekeeping novelization by Dorothy Ann Blank, a member of the film's story team, affirms that the Queen in fact dies: "Far below, in a chasm as dark as her own wicked soul, lay the body of the hateful Queen.")
+Queen Grimhilde rejoices in her victory, but is soon discovered by the angry Seven Dwarfs and attempts to escape.
+The Dwarfs, who have lost all fear of her, grab pickaxes and chase her deep into the forest as a great storm begins.
+Queen Grimhilde climbs up into the mountains, where she is trapped upon a precipice that overlooks a seemingly bottomless canyon.
+She tries to push down a large boulder to crush the approaching vengeful Dwarfs.
+Just before she can do so, a lightning bolt strikes between her and the boulder, destroying the precipice and sending Queen Grimhilde (along with the boulder) down the cliff to her death, screaming while she falls to the jagged rocks below.
+As the Dwarfs look wide-eyed over the cliff's edge, they cannot see her, but the vultures descend into the valley towards the meal they have been waiting for.
+Queen Grimhilde's dark reign is over, and her castle is then taken over by the revived Snow White and Florian who broke the spell.
+(A 1936 pre-release Good Housekeeping novelization by Dorothy Ann Blank, a member of the film's story team, affirms that the Queen in fact dies: "Far below, in a chasm as dark as her own wicked soul, lay the body of the hateful Queen.
+No magic would ever bring her to life again.")